Jesus-QC/BanLogger/README.md

 ## Webhooks

-First, webhooks are a utiliy used to send messages to text channels without needing adiscord application, for example bots.
+First, webhooks are a utiliy used to send messages to text channels without needing a discord application (like bots).

 This is how you can *get the channel webhook url* in your server: